By Colonel Henry Inman, 1897

-The island on which Chouteau established his trading-post, and which bears his name even to this day, is in the Arkansas River on the boundary line of the United States and Mexico.
+The island on which Chouteau established his trading post and which bears his name even to this day is in the Arkansas River on the boundary line of the United States and Mexico.
 It was a beautiful spot, with a rich carpet of grass and delightful groves, and on the American side was a heavily timbered bottom.

 While occupying the island, Chouteau and his old hunters and trappers were attacked by about 300 Pawnee Indians, whom they repulsed with the loss of thirty killed and wounded.
 These Indians afterward declared that it was the most fatal affair in which they were ever engaged.
 It was their first acquaintance with American guns.

-The general character of the early trade with New Mexico was founded on the system of the caravan.
+The general character of the early trade with New Mexico was founded on the caravan system.
 She depended upon the remote ports of old Mexico, where was transported, on the backs of the patient burro and mule, all that was required by the primitive tastes of the primitive people; a very tedious and slow process, and the limited traffic westwardly across the great plains was confined to this fashion.
 At the date of the legitimate and substantial commerce with New Mexico, in 1824, wheeled vehicles were introduced, and traffic assumed an importance it could never have otherwise attained, and which now, under the vast system of railroads, has increased to dimensions little dreamed of by its originators nearly three-quarters of a century ago.

 It was eight years after Pursley’s pilgrimage before the trade with New Mexico attracted the attention of speculators and adventurers.
 Robert McKnight, James Baird, and Samuel Chambers, with about a dozen comrades, started with a supply of goods across the unknown plains, and by good luck, arrived safely at Santa Fe.
 Once under the jurisdiction of the Mexicans, however, their trouble began.
 All the in the party were arrested as spies, their wares confiscated, and themselves incarcerated at Chihuahua, where the majority of them were kept for almost a decade.
 Beard and Chambers, having by some means escaped, returned to St. Louis in 1822, and, notwithstanding their dreadful experience, told of the prospects of the trade with the Mexicans in such glowing colors that they induced some individuals of small capital to fit out another expedition, with which they again set out for Santa Fe.